Phi Mu Alpha Sinfonia: Probationary

+Probationary membership is a prerequisite for initiation as a collegiate member.
+A man becomes a probationary member by accepting an invitation to membership extended to him by a collegiate chapter and by participating in the fraternity's official ceremony for pledging.
 It is not required that a candidate for probationary membership have an academic major or minor in music or be enrolled in a music course, though most chapters have traditionally had a majority of their members come from the music major ranks of their sheltering institutions.

-Probationary members participate in a membership education program for between four and twelve weeks.
-During this program, probationary members learn basic information about the organization, such as officer duties, rules, procedures, and traditions, and they are also instructed in the values and ideals of the fraternity.
+During the probationary program, probationary members learn basic information about the organization and are instructed in the values and ideals of the fraternity.
 The purpose of the membership education program is to prepare probationary members to assume all of the duties and responsibilities of full membership in the fraternity.

+Probationary membership may be terminated by the probationary member through resignation or by the chapter through a retention vote in which the probationary member fails to receive the support of at least three-fourths of the chapter's members.

 Collegiate

-Probationary members who complete the membership education program, pay the prescribed initiation fee, and are approved by a vote of the chapter are eligible to become collegiate members through participation in the fraternity's Initiation Ritual.
+Probationary members who complete the membership education program, pay the prescribed initiation fee, and are approved by a vote of the chapter are eligible to become collegiate members through participation in the fraternity's initiation ritual.
 Collegiate members hold voting rights in their respective chapters and may hold fraternity offices specifically reserved for collegiate members.
 They are also eligible for the many financial assistance programs of the Sinfonia Educational Foundation, such as scholarships, study abroad grants, and travel reimbursement grants for attendance at national fraternity events with educational components.
 Collegiate members are required to pay national per capita taxes (i.e., dues) to the fraternity, pay local dues assessed by the chapter, and attend all chapter meetings and activities.